Crutched Friars, England 1801 – Sydney, New South Wales, Australia 1878

 Lithgow, New South Wales, Australia

-Materials & Technique: drawings, watercolours, watercolour, gouache, varnish Support: cardboard
+Materials & Technique: drawings, watercolours, painting in watercolour with highlights in white bodycolour and gum arabic Support: cardboard

 From 1835 until his death in 1878, British-born Conrad Martens lived and worked in Sydney, making occasional sketching expeditions along the coast and into the nearby ranges.
 Some years later, he travelled by ship to the newly-established settlement at Brisbane and returned by the Darling Downs and the New England tableland.